optdxf/portfolio_22-23/roblox_reverse_engineering/README.md

 This repository contains some pretty old projects (~2017) of mine related to reverse engineering/game security (mostly related to Roblox).
 They're old projects b/c that's when I first started to get into RE before stopping for a while to pursue game development.

+**Note:** These are all proof of concepts and were never used to exploit actual games.

 ## Overview (oldest -> newest)
 - rift_vm (C++): script execution exploit for the Roblox engine
 - lua_wrapper (C++): same as above (different method), newer